oysterprotocol/oyster.ixi/README.md

-# Oyster.iri
+# Oyster.ixi

-Provides an API Method `Oyster.findSignatures` that returns the signatures of the first transaction associated with a given addresses.
+Provides an API Method `Oyster.findSignatures` that returns the signatures of the first* transaction associated with each given address.

 This saves a roundtrip, the overhead of transmitting the whole transaction, as well as skipping any additional transactions `findTransactions` would return.

+* - this needs some work

 ## Installation